 Car Accident Compensation: The Types Of Loss You Can Claim With Examples Of Whiplash Compensation Amounts

-Car Accident Compensation: Discover the most common expenses and financial losses that form part of a car accident compensation claim with examples of how much compensation you can claim for whiplash injuries.
+Car accident compensation solicitor describes the most common expenses and financial losses that form part of a car accident claim with examples of how much compensation you can claim for whiplash injuries.

 What is a whiplash neck injury and why is it so often part of a UK car accident compensation claim?

 Whiplash is the medical name given to a neck or upper (cervical) spine injury caused when the head is jolted forward and then backwards in a violent manner – your neck being forced to act like a whip.

 In a collision your seat belt stops your body from moving forward, not your head, so whiplash will often form part of your car accident compensation claim.

 Click symptoms of a whiplash injury. to discover the symptoms you are likely to suffer if you have a whiplash injury.

 How much UK car accident compensation can you claim for your whiplash?

 The value of your whiplash injuries in a car accident claim depends upon how much pain it causes you and how long your symptoms last.

 As a rough guideline in 2019 you could expect to receive the following car accident whiplash compensation amounts: